dlt-interoperability/commitment-agent/readme.md

 - Update function should trigger the Ethereum publication function every _k_ blocks (with signature).
 Currently, it is triggering publication on every block.
-- Function to get state based on key and block height from the peer.

 Ethereum Client